yusufakajose/EcommerceQA-TestSuite/README.md

 ---

-**Built with ❤️ for Quality Assurance Excellence**
+**Built for Quality Assurance Excellence**

-*This project demonstrates professional QA testing practices and serves as a comprehensive reference for modern web application testing.*
+*This project demonstrates professional QA testing practices and serves as a comprehensive reference for modern web application testing with complete CI/CD integration.*